lpapailiou/fac/README.md

 <ul>
 <li>A variable must be declared before it can be used.</li>
 <li>Same rules applies to function definitions and function calls.</li>
-<li>Identifiers are valid within the same and lower levels of the parse tree.</li>
+<li>Identifiers are valid within the same and lower levels of the parse tree, starting from the line in which they appear.</li>
-<li>Identifier declarations must be unique within their scope, except function definitions can be overloaded.</li>
+<li>Identifier declarations must be unique within their scope, except functions, which can be overloaded.</li>
 </ul>

+    // examples
+    number x = 1;
+    y = x;                              // validator fails as y was not instantiated def string fun(string z){
+        return z;
+    }
+    x = z;                              // validator fails, as z is out of scope

 #### Type safety
 <ul>